Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Condition: unknown

-Comment: by Mr. Lane: “Designed like a mathematical scale.
+Comments: by Mr. Lane: “Designed like a mathematical scale.
 The style of the inscription appears on a number of dials attributed to John Oliver.”
+If anybody knows where this dial is located or has more photos, please tell us.

 Article by Geoffrey Lane (6 MB): (2006) Glass Sundial Makers of 17th Century London.
 "The British Sundial Society Bulletin" Vol. 18(i), March 2006.
 40-47